Mohammad Sayyafzadeh

 Faculty of Sciences, Engineering and Technology

 Mohammad has a well-demonstrated passion for education and mentorship, and as a supervisor, he always goes above and beyond to support his students.
-He has supervised 51 honours students and three PhD students to the completion, with many prestigious awards.
+He has supervised over honours students and several PhD students to the completion, with many prestigious awards.
 Mohammad has also initiated several educational activities, e.g., developing new courses and implementing active learning in his teaching.
 He has built materials for several core courses, e.g., (1)- data analytics, (2)- uncertainty modelling and (3)- advanced reservoir simulation.
 Along with teaching and coordinating these courses, He gives lectures on geostatistics and reservoir simulation.

 My field of research is computational mathematics with applications to subsurface fluid flow and storage to model transport phenomena in porous rocks and characterise heterogeneous media.